silentdiverchris/Archivist/README.md

 <a name="AppSettings"></a>
 # Application settings

-This is a json file defining the basic setup for the program plus the archiving jobs that exist and what they will do.
+A json file defining the setup for the program plus the archiving jobs that exist and what they will do.

 It must be in the same directory as the Archivist executable file.

 If the file does not exist, which will be the case on initial installation, a default one will be created but the default one won't know your directory names or what you want it to do, so won't work as-is.

-The first run of the program with the default settings file will report a series of errors to the console telling you that the paths in there don't exist and any other problems it finds and then terminate without doing anything, you can then edit the file and set it up from there.
+The first run of the program with the default settings file will report a series of errors to the console telling you that the paths in there don't exist and any other problems it finds and then terminate without doing anything, you can then edit the file and go from there.

-If you want to get a full example file at any time, rename or delete the existing one and the deafult file will be created on the next run.
+If you want to get a full example file at any time, rename or delete the existing one and the default file will be created on the next run.

 ## Minimal appsettings.json file
 This is an example of a bare bones configuration with just one job to archive one directory out to one backup drive, most settings are defaulted, so don't appear.